planetscale/docs/content/blog/gopher-con-sugu-interview.md

 # Interviewer: Abhi Vaidyanatha, Software Engineer
 # Interviewee: Sugu Sougoumarane, PlanetScale CTO

-**Abhi: Hi Sugu, glad to have you here; today we're going to catch up on your experience at GopherCon 2018!**
+**Abhi: Hi Sugu, glad to have you here; today we're going to catch up on your experience at GopherCon!**

 Sugu: No problem, sounds good.